-The College also provides SMARTHINKING, which is an online/virtual learning assistance center.
-Students connect to live tutors from any computer that has Internet access through Blackboard.
+The College also provides SMARTHINK-ING, which is an online/virtual learning assistance center.
+Students connect to live tutors from any computer that has Internet access through the tools menu on Blackboard.
 Online tutoring is available 24 hours a day, 7 days a week.
-An online writing lab allows students to submit papers for estructors to critique with essays being returned within 24 hours.
+An online writing lab allows students to submit papers for e-structors to critique with essays being returned within 24 hours.